 According to the reports, potential jurors for the Theranos case had been asked if they had every been exposed to domestic abuse, whether phyiscal or mental – and about HALF raised their hands.
 The video of the 911 call with Gabby Petito’s partner was a painful example of gaslighting – both of her and the responding police officers.

 Healthy relationships are essential to health and happiness.
 Toxic relationships, which are indifferent to race, age, or the size of one’s bank account, are something we want to sweep under the rug and hide behind Instagram filters.
 Since I published this post in April, many women have come up to me, some having never met me, and said this captured their experience.
 One even said I was her “soul sister.”
 Which is sweet but also soul-crushing.
-My life experience, though tough to think about, has given me the gift of being able to share all of the classic red flags of a toxic relationship and how to GTFO when you feel you might be in one.
+My life experience, though tough to think about, has given me the gift of being able to share all of the classic red flags of a toxic relationship.

 WARNING: Can contain triggering material about domestic violence.

 There is this perception out there that smart, successful women would never let themselves be caught up in an unhealthy relationship.
 We have the means to support ourselves, so we can just exit stage left the second we are disrespected, right?

 - Smart, beautiful women with lots of their own money can be victims.
 For example, Nigella Lawson, a domestic goddess worth $25 million, made headlines for pictures surfacing of being grabbed around her throat by her then-husband, who wrote it off as a “playful tiff” in response to scrutiny by the press.